 The apparent results of the method of evangelistic appeal built upon the verse in question (John 1:12, along with Rev. 3:20) surely cannot be argued with.
-I think I could say with ease that almost all the evangelistic results coming out of America are rooted in a method that emerges from the problematic view of John 1:12 which I will unfold.
-One campus organization whose workers almost always use this verse, with what I believe is an errant understanding of it, claims that tens of thousands are won to Christ each year through their multiple worldwide ministries.
+I think I could say with ease that almost all the evangelistic results coming out of America, and even around the world, are rooted in a method that emerges from a problematic view of John 1:12 which I will unfold.
+One campus organization whose workers almost always use this verse, with what I believe is an errant understanding of it, claims that tens of thousands are won to Christ each year through its multiple worldwide ministries.
 I’ve known many involved in this ministry, and can attest to the sincerity of these workers, and their willingness to be bold for Christ.
 Surely the majority of evangelistic workers cannot be wrong.
-Surely pastors who have taught this particular view cannot be in error.
+And surely pastors who have taught this particular view cannot be in error.
 At least from the ad hominem side of the argument, I’m going to look pretty silly if I’m opposing such faithful people and am in error myself.
 So, I’ll tread gently.
 I’m talking to friends who care as strongly as I do about good evangelism.

 A Look at the Verse in Context

 I haven’t told you the concept many wrongly derive from this verse.
 I’ll do so after I quote the verse in its context (1:11-13).

 He was in the world, and the world was made through Him, and the world did not know Him.
 He came to His own, and those who were His own did not receive Him.
 But as many as received Him, to them He gave the right to become children of God, even to those who believe in His name, who were born, not of blood nor of the will of the flesh nor of the will of man, but of God.